andres81/Model_of_the_Psyche/case-files/society-rules-of-engagement/README.md

-Let's not complain here, in this work of writing, but instead look at a solution and a design of a system, offered as a proposal to the members of society, to put in place, in order to be able to rely on
+Let's not complain here, in this work of writing, but instead look at a solution and a design of a system, offered as a proposal to the members of society, to put in place, in order to be able to rely on a moral system that

 # 1. Public Transport